Bean Merch Done Right!SHOP NOW

 Mandina’s Restaurant

 Located in Mid City, this true-blue New Orleans neighborhood restaurant only serves red beans and rice on Mondays.
 Long a local’s favorite dish, the beans here are cooked until they’re soft swimming in their own delicious ‘gravy’ – within which floats a large timbale of long grain rice.
 Enjoy your beans with smoked sausage, a breaded and fried veal cutlet, or with a pork chop.
-Any way you have ’em you’ll get a basket of sliced French bread and butter for the table.
+Any way you have ’em, you’ll get a basket of sliced French bread and butter for the table.
 Mandina’s, 3800 Canal Street., 492-9179, mandinasrestaurant.com.
+Mandina’s is on the Endymion parade route.

 A plate of red beans, rice and sausage